zoltraks/need-more-space/docs/source/mysql.md

 MySQL
 =====

-Because MySQL lacks support for optional parameters, most of them are not using any.

-Because of that you will not find useful **@Help** or **@Pretend** parameters, you need to check this documentation for descriptions.
+MySQL lacks support for optional parameters, so most of them are not using any.
+Look at this famous [Bug #15975](https://bugs.mysql.com/bug.php?id=15975).
+And because of that you will not find useful **@Help** or **@Pretend** parameters.
+You need to check this documentation for descriptions instead.

 Have fun.